dbmi-bgm/magma/docs/meta-workflow.rst

               # These are optional fields
               #   It's possible to skip these fields or add custom ones
-              "scatter": 0, # dimension to scatter list arguments if any "gather": 0, # increment for input dimension if previous step were scattered "mount": False,
+              "scatter": 0, # dimension to scatter list arguments if any "gather": 0, # increment for input dimension if previous steps were scattered "mount": False,
               "rename": "",
               "unzip": ""